Before you leave

 - Make sure you have a plan for emergency funds.

 - Make copies of all important documents.
 Carry one copy with you; leave another copy at home with your parents or other dependable person.
-Consider storing a scanned PDF copy of all these important documents in a secure online location (as an e-mail attachment or in My Webspace) so that you can retrieve them quickly in case the originals are lost.
+Consider storing a scanned PDF copy of all these important documents in your email so that you can retrieve them quickly in case the originals are lost.
 Include:

 - admission letter